tpryan/hammer_strike/DEMO.md

 ## Questions
 <dl>
     <dt>What impacts QPS (Queries per second)</dt>
     <dd>Well obviously the app itself does.
-But I have gotten the version of
+But I have gotten a version of
     the app above 8500 QPS.
 I think the limit is impacted by the load generating boxes and their throughput.
 Beefier machines here might help.  </dd>
     <dt>Why does the URL change from "a totally real url" to totally real